-This Project Plan Amendment supplements and does not supersede or replace any component of the original Project Plan, or any component of previously adopted Project Plan Amendments, unless specifically stated.
-All components of the original Project Plan, and its previously adopted Project Plan Amendments, remain in effect.
+This Project Plan Amendment supplements and does not supersede or replace any component of the original Project Plan unless specifically stated.
+All components of the original Project Plan remain in effect.

 A map depicting the current boundaries of the District is found in Section 3 of this Plan.
 Based upon the findings stated above, the original findings stated in the Creation Resolution, and the findings contained in any subsequent resolution adding territory to the District, the District remains a mixed-use district based on the identification and classification of the property included within the District.